QuantLet/COP-Estimation-Misspec/CopDynEst/README.md

 Description : 'Plots the dynamically estimated dependence parameter theta over time.
-The dependence between series of AR-GJR-GARCH residuals from returns of DAX and DJ as well as from returns of Volkswagen and Thyssen-Krupp was estimated using the Frank, the Gumbel and the Clayton copula in combination with maximum like- likelihood, the inversion of Kendall's tau and a p-value weighted average of the two.
+The dependence between series of AR-GJR-GARCH residuals from returns of DAX and DJ as well as from returns of Volkswagen and Thyssen-Krupp was estimated using the Frank, the Gumbel and the Clayton copula in combination with maximum like- likelihood, the inversion of Kendall''s tau and a p-value weighted average of the two.
 The considered time span is 26.08.2005 to 13.08.2015.
 The moving window is 250.'